Supernatural Role Playing Game

-The Supernatural Role Playing Game is a role-playing game by Margaret Weis Productions that was released in 2009.
-It is based on the television series Supernatural and was the final game to use the Cortex System.
+The Supernatural Role Playing Game is a tabletop role-playing game by Margaret Weis Productions that was released in 2009.
+It is based on the American television series Supernatural and was the final game to use the Cortex Classic System of role-playing games.

-The Game
+Gameplay

-Like most role-playing games, Supernatural requires several players; one person to be the Game Master and two to five others to play hunters such as Dean Winchester and Sam Winchester.
-It also requires multiple polyhedral dice ranging from four-sided to twelve-sided.
+Like most role-playing games, Supernatural requires several players: one person to be the Game Master and two to five others to play hunters such as Dean Winchester and Sam Winchester.
+It also requires a coin and multiple polyhedral dice ranging from four to twelve sides.

-The setting
+Setting

-The Supernatural Role Playing Game is set in the world of the Supernatural TV series and focuses on an elite group of hunters who deal with supernatural threats ordinary people do not believe exist.
-The first chapter of the book sets the scene and is called Be Afraid of the Dark.
-It was produced in 2009, before the fifth season had aired and so does not contain any information relevant to the series after this date.
+The Supernatural Role Playing Game is set in the world of the Supernatural TV series and focuses on an elite group of hunters who deal with supernatural threats that ordinary people do not believe exist.
+The first chapter of the book is called Be Afraid of the Dark.
+It was produced in 2009, before the fifth season had aired, and so does not contain any information from the series after this date.
 It instead uses information from the show and the novels.

-The Rules
+Rules

-Supernatural was the final role-playing game published using the Cortex System, and the final one by Jamie Chambers.
+Supernatural was the final role-playing game published using the Cortex Classic System, and the final one by Jamie Chambers.
 All subsequent games from Margaret Weis Productions have been produced under the Cortex Plus system.
-The system itself uses dice of various sizes ranging from 2 sided (a coin) to 12 sided for attributes, skills, Assets (positive character traits), and Complications (negative character traits).
-When attempting a challenging task, roll the dice for the attribute, skill, and any relevant assets and complications, and compare against a target number decided by the Game Master.
-Character creation is point buy by category, with a separate pool for skills and stats, and the size of the pool depending on how powerful the characters are intended to be.
+The system itself uses dice of various sizes ranging from two-sided (a coin) to twelve-sided for attributes, skills, assets (positive character traits), and complications (negative character traits).
+When attempting a challenging task, players roll the dice for the attribute, skill, and any relevant assets and complications, and compare against a target number decided by the Game Master.
+Character creation involves buying points by category, with a separate pool for skills and stats; the size of the pool depends on how powerful the characters are intended to be.